Gia Lam Airport: Vietnam War

+United States Air Force's airlifters at Gia Lam in 1970 to repatriate POWs.

 During the Vietnam War, the American Joint Chiefs of Staff placed Gia Lam on a list of 94 recommended bombing targets in North Vietnam, identifying it as a major airbase and as a storage location for petroleum, oil and lubricants (POL).
 All North Vietnamese airfields were removed from the USAF's "restricted target" list in April 1967, and Gia Lam was one of six deemed suitable for fast jet operations.
 As a result, it sustained heavy damage as part of Operation Rolling Thunder, suffering repeated bomber attacks.

 Following the cease-fire mandated by the Paris Peace Accords in January 1973, Gia Lam was the site of Operation Homecoming, the return of American POWs held by the North Vietnamese.
 The first repatriation, effected by the United States Air Force's Military Airlift Command, happened on February 12, 1973, when C-141s of the 63d Military Airlift Wing, flying from Clark Air Base in the Philippines, flew to Gia Lam and returned with a total of 116 former POWs.
 The first C-141 to return came to be known as the Hanoi Taxi, named after the writing on the flight engineer's panel by the POWs aboard the plane for the freedom flight.
 Arizona Senator John McCain was one of the POWs who flew home from Gia Lam on the Hanoi Taxi.
 From February 12 to April 4, there were 54 C-141 missions flying out of Hanoi, bringing the former POWs home.